xpilot-project/docs/docs/xplane.md

 ![Nearby ATC](media/NearbyATC.png ':size=371')

-At the bottof the Nearby ATC list, there is a dedicated section to tune your COM1 or COM2 radio to the VATSIM UNICOM frequency.
+At the bottom of the Nearby ATC list, there is a dedicated section to tune your COM1 or COM2 radio to the VATSIM UNICOM frequency.

 ![Nearby ATC](media/NearbyATC_Unicom.png ':size=368')